mustafaradheyyan/Revisting-Pep-I-Ikea/README.md

 3) Go to the backend_products directory and download all of the files
 3.1) Run `pip install -r requirements_exploration.txt`
-3.2) Create a MySQL server locally or on AWS RDS and put the username, password, host and database name (database name is from step 3.3 or name your own) in a file called dbconn.py
+3.2) Create a MySQL server locally or through AWS RDS and put the username, password, host and database name (database name is from step 3.3 or name your own) in a file called dbconn.py
 3.3) Run the commands in ikea_products_schema.sql (in the sql_files directory) in your MySQL server
 3.4) Put the dbconn.py file in the same directory as your ikea_exploration.ipynb file.
 3.5) Run all of the cells in the ikea_exloration.ipynb file (for cell 61 feel free to stop execution after 30 minutes or sooner)